jeevarajapaul/mvvm_ups/README.md

 # mvvm_ups
-This MVVM sample project is developed for the interview in UPS This is a simple Employee Information System wherein user can add, modify or remove the employee details.
-This project has been designed using the MVVM architecture stlye.
+This MVVM sample project is developed for the interview in UPS This is a simple "Employee Information System" wherein user can add, modify or remove the employee details.
+This project is designed using the MVVM architecture stlye and the User Interface is designed using WPF framework.
-The UI is WPF designed one.